jennnia/Simple-Python-Ransomware-Script/README.md

 The keylogger runs in the background while the calculator is active, capturing all key presses as the user interacts with the calculator.

+Garbage Data Version: The script has been obfuscated with unnecessary variables, misleading function names, and random garbage data to make it harder to read or understand.

 🌟 Python Reverse Shell (RAT)